jaredhirsch/get-iam-creds/README.md

 awssum-iam-creds
 ================

-## Tiny module to fetch IAM creds from IMD and pass to awssum.
+#### This is a tiny module to fetch IAM creds from IMD and pass to awssum.

-If you're running inside EC2, you can use instance metadata (IMD) to fetch temporary credentials from IAM.
-This does that, and returns the creds in the format expected by awssum: { accessKeyId, secretAccessKey, token }.
+If you're running inside EC2, you can use instance metadata (IMD) to fetch temporary credentials from IAM, instead of keeping secrets inside your EC2 instances.

+This module does that, and returns the creds in the format expected by awssum: ```{ accessKeyId, secretAccessKey, token }```.

-note: fetching the region is quite brittle, so you may optionally pass the region in as the second argument. if it's not passed in, then we'll shave the last char off the availability zone listed in IMD, and use that. if you only use one region, that's simplest anyway.
+Note: fetching the region is kinda brittle, so you may optionally pass the region in as the second argument.
+If it's not passed in, then we'll get the availability zone from IMD, shave off the last char, and use that.
+If you only use one region, there's no need to do that API hit anyway.

 ## Example.
 ### before: